allegro/blog/_posts/2024-06-04-bpmn-the-key-to-understanding-business-processes.md

 ---
 layout: post
-title: BPMN: The Key to Understanding Business Processes
+title: "BPMN: The Key to Understanding Business Processes"
 author: kamila.rybkiewicz
 tags: [tech, bpmn, process mining, event storming, business processes]
 ---

+If you have experience with Event Storming and have ever found yourself wishing there was a way to document the insights gathered during a session, or wanting to communicate the process to other team members, then I have a solution for you.
+This idea can be expressed in a famous saying:
 >_“One picture is worth more than a thousand words.”_

-As a passionate process mapper, I am convinced that Business Process Model and Notation (BPMN) is the key to understanding the analysis and optimization of business processes.
-I resonate deeply with the idea mentioned at the beginning of this article, and I believe that graphical visualization using BPMN allows for clear representation of processes, making it easier for all participants to understand, regardless of their role within the organization.
-I love that “Aha” moment when process participants discover and share knowledge about the process, leading to synergy and better understanding among both business and technical teams.
+As a passionate [process mapper](https://en.wikipedia.org/wiki/Business_process_mapping), I am convinced that [Business Process Model and Notation (BPMN)](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) is the key to understanding the analysis and optimization of business processes.
+I resonate deeply with the idea that graphical visualization using BPMN allows for clear representation of processes, making it easier for all participants to understand, regardless of their role within the organization.
+Familiarity with BPMN is not solely vital for business analysts, but also serves as a valuable tool for developers, testers, and project managers.
+Crafting process maps at the initial stages of any project, featuring both the current 'AS-IS' and intended 'TO-BE' process, paves the way for more efficient and transparent communication between technical teams and their business stakeholders.
+I love that "Aha" moment when participants discover and share knowledge about the process, leading to synergy and better understanding among both business and technical teams.

 ![BPMN simple example](/img/articles/2024-06-04-bpmn-the-key-to-understanding-business-processes/bpmn_example_1.png)